20LitersAdmin/filterbuildscheduler/README.md

 4. DONE: View an event (private vs. public, past vs. present, registered vs. not, admin, leader, builder, anon)
 5. DONE: Register for an event
 6. DONE: Edit / Cancel an event registration && Edit / Cancel someone else's registration
-9. DONE: Create an event (admin, leader, not builder)
+9. DONE: Create an event (admin, leader, not builder, not admin)
-9. Edit an event (admin, leader, not builder, not past event, not closed event)
+9. DONE: Managage an event (admin, leader, not builder, not admin)
-9. Send a message to all registered users
+9. DONE: Send a message to all registered users
 9. Share the event (fb, twitter, poster)
 9. Print an attendance list
 9. Create an event report (close the event, and create related inventory)